dotnet/coreclr/Documentation/building/debugging-instructions.md

 See the SOS installation instructions [here](https://github.com/dotnet/diagnostics/blob/master/documentation/installing-sos-windows-instructions.md).
 After SOS is installed, it will automatically be loaded by lldb.

-Only lldb is supported by the SOS. gdb can be used to debug the coreclr code but with no SOS support.
-Visual Studio 2015 RTM remote debugging isn't currently supported.
+Only lldb is supported by SOS.
+Gdb can be used to debug the coreclr code but with no SOS support.

 1. Perform a build of the coreclr repo.
 2. Install the corefx managed assemblies to the binaries directory.